foundations-fall-2016/session4/readme.md

 }
 ```

-The method uses `:after` to insert a character after the div and then sets it to `display: block` and `clear: both` to prevent collapsing.
+The method uses `:after` to insert a character after the div and then sets it to `display: block` and `clear: both` to prevent collapsing and then hides it.

 Since box collapsing is rather common let's create a generic class that we can use elsewhere.